Lovely Day (film)

 Lovely Day (Mille secrets mille dangers, lit.
-"A Thousand Secrets, a Thousand Dangers") is a Canadian comedy-drama film, directed by Philippe Falardeau and released in 2025.
-Adapted from the novel Mille secrets mille dangers by Alain Farah, the film stars Neil Elias Abdelwahab as Alain, a Lebanese Canadian man struggling to navigate the emotional and interpersonal challenges that threaten to derail the day of his wedding to Virginie (Rose-Marie Perreault).
+"A Thousand Secrets, a Thousand Dangers") is a 2025 Canadian comedy-drama film, written and directed by Philippe Falardeau.
+Adapted from the novel Mille secrets mille dangers by Alain Farah, the film stars Neil Elias as Alain, a Lebanese Canadian man struggling to navigate the emotional and interpersonal challenges that threaten to derail the day of his wedding to Virginie (Rose-Marie Perreault).

 The cast also includes Hassan Mahbouba, Hiam Abou Chedid, Georges Khabbaz, Peter-Joe Salameh, Farès Chaanebi, Rose-Anne Déry, Paul Ahmarani, Paul Doucet, Natalie Tannous, Ilyes Tarmasti, Electra Codina Morelli and Bilal Baoui in supporting roles.

 Production

 The novel's optioning for film was first announced in 2022.

 Filming took place in summer and fall 2024 in Montreal.
 In an interview with Variety following the film's premiere, Falardeau noted that he had strongly considered cancelling the film when the September 2024 Israeli attacks against Lebanon began the day before he was set to shoot the wedding scenes, but was encouraged by the Lebanese actors in the cast to continue on the grounds that it was important to show a story of Lebanese people whose lives were not defined by war.